 The Story Behind Finchley Dog Walker

 My name is Del and I run Finchley Dog Walker and I started in 2011 after I was made redundant.
-In the beginning I was walking friends and neighbours’ dogs whilst they were at work.
+In the beginning, I was walking with friends and neighbours’ dogs whilst they were at work.
 A year later I took the company online and have never regretted it

 My parents owned a pub and had 2 German Shepherds, Tor and Beauty, who were failed police dogs (they wouldn’t jump over even a small picket fence).
 Despite the fact of incurring the odd dog bite (which was entirely my fault!) as an excited child running around and swinging arms the dogs thought it was a game.
 These two dogs taught me a lot as a child about how to react around dogs (including reactive dogs) and little did I know this was to set me up for working with dogs.

 Missy is a collie and pulled on the lead something terrible.
-This was partly due to the fact that she hated cars to the point of lunging at them.
-Over time, with patience and working her below threshold, using the right harness and marking good behaviour with treats she improved at lead walking.
-She is not perfect and still has bad days however, when this happens, I take a deep breath and focus on the good days and remember the fun and companionship she gives me rather than dwelling on the bad times.
+This was partly because she hated cars to the point of lunging at them.
+Over time, with patience and working her below the threshold, using the right harness, and marking good behaviour with treats she improved at lead walking.
+She is not perfect and still has bad days, however, when this happens, I take a deep breath and focus on the good days and remember the fun and companionship she gives me rather than dwelling on the bad times.
 So, you see the importance of socialising a dog to various environments when they are puppies and not just going to the park and back by car.
 Over the years many clients have asked me to help them.

-When I am not working with dogs cats and other animals I am heavily involved in Scouts as well as running two groups of around 100 each (Beavers, Cubs and Scouts) I am also a qualified Archery instructor and NSRA (Air Riffle Instructor / Range officer with the National Small-Bore Riffle Association) instructor which enables me to enjoy the outdoors even further
+When I am not working with dogs cats and other animals I am heavily involved in Scouts as well as running two groups of around 100 each (Beavers, Cubs, and Scouts) I am also a qualified Archery Instructor and NSRA (Air Rifle Instructor / Range officer with the National Small-Bore Rifle Association) instructor which enables me to enjoy the outdoors even further.

-That is enough rambling about me and I hope you agree that your fury friend deserves a friend like me to walk them.
+That is enough rambling about me and I hope you agree that your furry friend deserves a friend like me to walk them.